U.S. flag

 If a gradual reduction in heart rate is desired, or in the event of symptomatic bradycardia:

-Increase the dose in smaller steps and/or prescribe no more than 25% of the standard dose
+1. Use smaller steps in dose titration and/or prescribe no more than 25% of the standard dose

 Other cases: